WebAssembly/spec/md-proto/WebAssembly.md

 | `f32.max`   | `(f32, f32) : (f32)`        | [F]      | 0x7a
 | `f64.max`   | `(f64, f64) : (f64)`        | [F]      | 0x8e

 The `max` instruction returns the maximum value among its operands.
-For the this instruction, negative zero is considered less than zero, and NaN values are considered greater than any other value.
+For this instruction, negative zero is considered less than zero, and NaN values are considered greater than any other value.